 The diet of Hawke's Bay skinks includes a wide range of invertebrates, and the berries / fruit of native species.

-Hawke's Bay skinks are regarded as Threatened - Nationally Vulnerable.
+Hawke's Bay skinks are regarded as Threatened - Nationally Endangered.
 They occur within Cape Sanctuary (Cape Kidnappers), which is enclosed by a pest-proof fence but are still exposed to mouse predation within.
 The range of this species extends slightly outside the confines of the pest-proof fence, but in those areas, they are exposed to the full suite of mammalian pest species.
 It is likely that this species would benefit from translocations to nearby pest-free islands such as Te-Motu-o-Kura / Bare Island.